5 Executive Office Design Ideas

 The layout and placement of your executive office furniture is important too.
 For a small executive office space, you’ll need to focus on the essentials and only add furniture you absolutely need.

 For a medium-sized room, you may be able to squeeze a sofa or a comfy chair into a corner of the room.
-You could also opt for a pair of chairs with a small table to create a spot to wind down in an executive office.
+You could also opt for a pair of chairs with an office multipurpose table to create a spot to wind down in an executive office, or go for a quiet workspace with our modular training tables if you have enough room.

 For larger spaces, why not go all out and get all the furniture items you want most?
 A sofa set, some end tables, maybe an ottoman to prop your feet up.
 You could even add a bookshelf or two, filled with books, to help create an amazing environment in any executive office.